jbretsch/pvrutils/README.md

 Here is what `cleanup.py --help` says:

 ```
-Cleans up a given directory until a given amount of free space is available in
+Cleans up one or many given directories until a given amount of free space is
-this directory.
+available on the device of those directories.
+See the usage method below for
+further details.

-Usage: cleanup.py [OPTIONS]
+Usage: cleanup.py [OPTIONS] [DIRECTORY ...]

+You can specify one or many directories to clean up.
+All those directories
+must be on the same device.
+Otherwise the script aborts.
+If you do not specify
+a directory then the default directory is used: /hdd/media/movie.

 Options:
   -h, --help          Show this help message.

-  -d DIRECTORY        Specifies the directory to clean up.
-                      The default is /hdd/media/movie.

   -s MIN_AVAIL_SPACE  Specifies the minimal amount of space in megabytes you
-                      wish to have available in DIRECTORY.
+                      wish to have available on the device with the given
+                      directories.
 The default is 51200 MB (50 GB).

-If MIN_AVAIL_SPACE is already available in DIRECTORY then this script
+If MIN_AVAIL_SPACE is already available on the device with the given directories
-deletes nothing and exists with a corresponding message.
+then this script deletes nothing and exists with a corresponding message.

-Otherwise the script cleans up DIRECTORY as follows:
+Otherwise the script cleans up the given directories as follows:
-  1. It recursively finds all files in the given directory.
+  1. It recursively finds all files in the given directories.
   2. It deletes the oldest files (according to their modification time (mtime))
-     until MIN_AVAIL_SPACE is available in DIRECTORY or there are no more
+     until MIN_AVAIL_SPACE is available on the device with the given
-     files to delete.
+     directories or there are no more files to delete.

 The script does NOT delete any (sub) directories.

 Examples:
   ./cleanup.py
+  ./cleanup.py /path/to/my/recordings
-  ./cleanup.py -d /path/to/my/recordings
+  ./cleanup.py -s 12000 /path/to/my/recordings
-  ./cleanup.py -d /path/to/my/recordings -s 12000
+  ./cleanup.py -s 12000 /path/to/my/recordings /some/other/dir
 ```

 ### Installation